 Leasing a car is more or less a form of renting.
 You pay a monthly fee to drive the vehicle for a fixed term, usually two to three years, then you turn it in for a new one.

-Because you’re only renting, not only, you’re not responsible for maintaining the vehicle.
-However, it also comes with restrictions, like how many miles you can put on it each year or over the lifetime of the lease.
+Because you’re only renting, not owning, you’re not responsible for maintaining the vehicle.
+However, leasing a car comes with restrictions, like how many miles you can put on it each year or over the lifetime of the lease.
 If you go over the mileage restrictions or cause any additional damage to the car beyond normal wear and tear, you will have to pay for it at the end of the lease.

 Some leases actually allow you to buy out your vehicle at the end of the lease.
 However, this is usually at a higher cost than if you had simply financed the car from the beginning.